Amazon Abandoned Cart: Is it Common?

-Studies show that millenials are the most passionate online shoppers, but can spend most of their time just searching for the products.
+Studies show that millennials are the most passionate online shoppers, but can spend most of their time just searching for the products.
 In a survey, 37% of the respondents gave ‘window shopping’ as their reason for cart abandonment.

 4. Multi-Screen Culture

 People are now available on multiple devices at the same time.
 They use phones while watching television, or using a PC.
-This means that the attention of consumers is divided, and thus they have short attention spans.
+This means that the attention of consumers is divided, and thus have short attention spans.

 As tempting as it sounds to offer more upsell offers to your tech-savvy consumers, it should be kept in mind that too much distraction can result in cart abandonment.

 We have seen that mobile shopping carts are abandoned at the rate of 85.65%, whereas desktop is at a 73% ditch rate.
 Although high, it is still the lowest percentage among all touchpoints.

 One thing that came with online shopping is an easy price comparison.
 As a seller, we know that generating revenue is a priority for you but higher prices will not do you any good.

 You should keep in mind that consumers will not hesitate to choose your competitor’s product, for even a difference of a penny in the cost.
 They will move to where they are offered a better price.

 In addition, shoppers tend to abandon their carts when the overall price gets too high.
 You can be direct about all the additional costs and argue that you have faster delivery services or better features that are worth the investment.